Dorothea Waddingham: Activities

-Mrs Blagg, the Honorary Secretary of the County Nursing Association, approved of Waddingham's work and arranged for Mrs Louisa Baguley who was 88, and her daughter Ada, who had multiple sclerosis or "creeping paralysis" as it was known at the time, to become patients.
-In February 1935 another patient named Mrs Kemp died from an illness that required large dosages of morphine and a quantity of the drug remained on the premises of Waddingham's nursing home after her death.
+Mrs. Blagg, the Honorary Secretary of the County Nursing Association, approved of Waddingham's work and arranged for Mrs. Louisa Baguley, who was 88, and her daughter Ada, who had multiple sclerosis or "creeping paralysis" as it was known at the time, to become patients.
+In February 1935, another patient named Mrs. Kemp died from an illness that required large dosages of morphine and a quantity of the drug remained on the premises of Waddingham's nursing home after her death.

-Ada Baguley had made a will leaving her estate of £1,600 in trust for her mother after her death, and with the rest to be divided between two cousins, Lawrence Baguley and Fred Gilbert, after her mother died.
+Ada Baguley had made a will leaving her estate of £1,600 in trust for her mother after her death with the rest to be divided between two cousins, Lawrence Baguley and Fred Gilbert, after her mother died.
 Ada had been informed that it was likely that she would precede her mothers' death.
 However, this will was destroyed by Ada in May 1935, and a new will drawn up that left all the money to Dorothea Waddingham and Ronald Sullivan when Ada and her mother both died (in recompense for the nurse's care of them).
-The elderly Mrs Baguley died in the second week of May.
+The elderly Mrs. Baguley died in the second week of May.

 Ada lasted through the spring and summer of 1935.
-On September 10, 1935 Ada received a visit from a family friend, Alice Briggs, who spent an afternoon cheering her up.
+On September 10, 1935, Ada received a visit from a family friend, Alice Briggs, who spent an afternoon cheering her up.
 Briggs told Waddingham that she would have Ada over for tea at her home in a couple of days.
-But the next day Sullivan advised H. H. Mansfield that his patient Ada was in a coma.
+The next day, Sullivan advised H. H. Mansfield that his patient Ada was in a coma.
 Mansfield came and found Ada dead.
-As this was expected the doctor was not suspicious, and after gaining further details from Waddingham he filled out a death certificate stating Ada died of cardiovascular degeneration.
+As this was expected, the doctor was not suspicious, and after gaining further details from Waddingham, he filled out a death certificate stating Ada died of cardiovascular degeneration.